MLOps-OpenAPI/arch-diagrams/use-cases/6a-data-test.md

     %% Now label and style the blocks
     %% Note: You could have done this above, but I find this to be cleaner and easier to manage

-    A[Data card; curated data; metadata for transforms; ground truth labels if available] style A fill:green
+    A[Draft data card; curated data; metadata for transforms; ground truth labels if available] style A fill:green

     B((Data Test))